Illinois Use Tax

 - you used or consumed these items in Illinois, and

-If you owe $600 or less in use tax for 2011, use Form IL-1040 to report any pay your use tax.
-Use the Use Tax (UT) Worksheet or Use Tax (UT) Table and write the result on Line 23.
-You MUST make an entry on Line 23 (write zero if you are not paying use tax on Form IL-1040).
-TaxSlayer will do this for you if an entry is not made in your Illinois state return.
+If you owe $600 or less in use tax for 2014, use Form IL-1040 to report and pay your use tax.
+Use the Use Tax (UT) Worksheet or Use Tax (UT) Table to determine the amount of use tax you owe.
+TaxSlayer will enter a 0 for you if an entry is not made in your Illinois state return.

 Note: If you owe more than $600 in use tax,